diployin/whatsway/replit.md

 - Users can now manually trigger sync to immediately update template statuses without waiting for webhooks

 ### Code Refactoring and Routes Modularization (August 2025)
 - Successfully split the monolithic 1200+ line routes.ts file into modular route files
-- Created organized server/routes/ directory structure with separate files for each feature:
+- Created organized server/routes/ directory structure with separate files for each feature
-  - channels.routes.ts - Channel management endpoints
-  - contacts.routes.ts - Contact CRUD operations
-  - templates.routes.ts - Template management and sync
-  - campaigns.routes.ts - Campaign operations
-  - conversations.routes.ts - Conversation handling
-  - messages.routes.ts - Message operations
-  - automations.routes.ts - Automation workflows
-  - whatsapp.routes.ts - WhatsApp-specific operations
-  - webhooks.routes.ts - Webhook configuration and handling
-  - dashboard.routes.ts - Dashboard stats endpoints
-  - media.routes.ts - Media upload handling
-  - index.ts - Main route registration file
 - Maintained all existing functionality during refactoring
 - Fixed critical send message 404 error caused by endpoint changes
 - Preserved backward compatibility with all existing API endpoints
+- **Note**: This was further enhanced with the MVC pattern refactoring above

 ### Channel Switching Data Refresh Implementation (August 2025)
 - Fixed channel switching to immediately refresh all page data